NewYaroslav/aes-cpp/README.md

 }
 ```

+**GCM limits & tag.** AAD ≤ 2^39−256 bytes; AAD+plaintext ≤ 2^39−256 (per spec).
+Implementation limit: plaintext ≤ 2^36 bytes per (key, IV) due to 32-bit block counter.
+Tag length is fixed to 16 bytes.
+On authentication failure the output is zeroized and an exception is thrown (see *Errors & Exceptions*).

 ### MAC callback for CBC/CFB/CTR

 `utils::encrypt`, `utils::decrypt`, and `utils::decrypt_to_string` for CBC/CFB/CTR accept an optional MAC callback.
 The library authenticates `IV || ciphertext` and passes this buffer to your callback.
 Use a dedicated MAC key; do **not** reuse the AES key.